NathanKr/next.js-iron-session-playground/README.md

 <h2>Introduction</h2>
-This project demonstrates how to securely persist session data using encrypted cookies with iron-session.
-While a Next.js app is used in this demonstration, the solution is also compatible with Node.js / Express.
+<p>This project demonstrates how to securely persist session data using encrypted cookies with iron-session.
+While a Next.js app is used in this demonstration, the solution is also compatible with Node.js/Express</p>

 <h2>Motivation</h2>
-In an application, post2youtube, I need to login to Google to retrieve a code that is used to obtain an access token for the YouTube API.
+<p>In an application, post2youtube, I need to login to Google to retrieve a code that is used to obtain an access token for the YouTube API.
 I have a POC for this, but I need to log in every time.
 The solution is to persist the access token that we receive, which can be stored in a cookie (check the cookie POC <a href=https://github.com/NathanKr/cookie-playground>cookie-playground</a>).
-However, the cookie appears in clear text, posing a security risk.
+However, the cookie appears in clear text, posing a security risk</p>

 <h2>Solution</h2>
-The package iron-session offers a solution by using cookies to store session data but encrypting them for security.
-It can be seamlessly integrated with Next.js API routes and server-side props, ensuring both security and convenience.
+<p>The package iron-session offers a solution by using cookies to store session data but encrypting them for security.
+It can be seamlessly integrated with Next.js API routes and server-side props, ensuring both security and convenience</p>

 <h2>API : set value in cookie : /api/set-cookie</h2>
-The /api/set-cookie route allows you to set a value in the session cookie and store it in encrypted form.
+<p>The /api/set-cookie route allows you to set a value in the session cookie and store it in encrypted form</p>

 <pre>
 <code class='language-typescript'>